dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-11-19-dear-crypto-fiat-bros.md

 pride to acknowledge that you\'ve been had.
 It\'s easier to blame someone else and double down---or to throw your hands in the air and walk away.
-It\'s a harsh truth, but at some point in the future, you will be able to hear it: You have been fooled, and you have no one to blame but yourself.
+It\'s a harsh truth, but at some point in the future, you will be able to hear it:

+**You have been fooled, and you have no one to blame but yourself.**

 If that\'s too painful right now, fine.
 Step back.
 Do something else for a while.
 Spend some time with your family, or in the woods, or go fishing or something.
-And once you come back, try to wrap your head around the following: Bitcoin is the signal, and the rest is noise.
+And once you come back, try to wrap your head around the following: _Bitcoin is the signal_, and the rest is noise.
 All of it.

 {% include image.html name="signal.jpg" caption="Bitcoin is the signal." %}